Sheep42/clean-theme/README.md

 3. From the terminal, inside of the theme directory, run `bash bin/install-wp-tests.sh <db_name> <db_user> <db_pass> [db_host] [wp_version] [skip_db_creation]`

-	- Substitute your db info into this command

 	- wp_version can be `latest` if you are using the latest version

+	- DO NOT use the same database as your WP install, create a new database for testing, or let the command do it for you.

-	- If your db exists, you should specify `true` for skip_db_creation, otherwise it will default to false and try to create a database.
+	- If your db exists, you should substitute your db info into this command, and specify `true` for skip_db_creation, otherwise it will default to false and try to create a database.

 4. Assuming no errors in step 2, run `phpunit` inside of the theme directory.
 You should see the PHPUnit output after a few seconds.